Hildur Sinclair was the first person to greet me at Troll and I was also greeted by smiles and a warmth of this tight-knit community.

 "What we do is create joy for people, create a space for them to come and experience joy," Hildur said.
 "Troll is a special place in a lot of people's hearts and it's where they have a lot of fun, laugh and play.
 I think that's super important nowadays – to be able to get out and just experience nature and fall in the snow and youre not plugged into anything.
 That's what we do here."

 I couldn't agree more.

 A hill full of life

 I instantly noticed the connection between people and the mountain.
 The collective passion for getting people and kids on snow was one of the highlights of my trip.

 And about that name?

 Originally it was Hildur's aunt who suggested the name to Lars.
 In traditional Norwegian and Scandinavian folklore, the Troll is a mystical and mythological creature.
 Lars loved the idea of calling the resort Troll.
 For Hildur, it fits the ski hills philosophy that skiing should evoke be fun and put a little magic in every day.

-You might know Beat from the TV series Timber Kings.
-I was fortunate enough to get to meet him face to face and ski some fresh lines with him.
-Riding up the T-bar with Baet, we struck up a conversation and I asked him why he loves Troll and what hed miss if he had to leave.
+You might know Beat from the TV series, Timber Kings.
+I was fortunate enough to get to meet him face-to-face and ski some fresh lines with him.
+Riding up the T-bar with Beat, we struck up a conversation and I asked him why he loves Troll and what he would miss if he had to leave.